LibertyLeo/Android-Approach/README.md

 5. Add place holder view when data is empty in [PlaceHolderView]((/Chanllengs/CriminalIntent/DeleteAction_StringAdjustment_EmptyViewDesign).
 6. Add action of zooming in photo, Use ViewTreeObserver to estimate the photo scale properly.
 7. Add swipe to delete action for RecyclerView with the help of ItemTouchHelper class.
+8. Add extra info for talkback for whether the issue has been solved, it remains existed because I think it unneccessary.